Curriculum

 Post-Clerkship

-The final 12 months of medical school are considered the Post-Clerkship phase, which includes a subinternship, several rotations at Mayo Clinic and other external institutions, and courses designed to prepare you for residency, including Transition to Residency and Internship Bootcamp.
+The final 12 months of medical school are considered the Post-Clerkship phase, which includes a subinternship, several rotations at Mayo Clinic and affiliate institutions, and courses designed to prepare you for residency, including Transition to Residency and Internship Bootcamp.

 Graduate outcomes